 - Variety: refers to grouping data of different, seemingly unrelated data sets

-The following paragraphs explain Big Data modeling by talking about each dimension (each V) in details.
+The following paragraphs explain Big Data modeling by talking about each dimension (each V) in detail.

 A] Volume of Big Data

-Talking about the Big Data, one might understand volume as a huge collection of raw information.
-Though that is true, it is also about storage costs of data.
-Important data can be stored on premises as well as on cloud, the latter being the flexible option.
-But do you need to store each and everything?
+Talking about Big Data, one might understand volume as a huge collection of raw information.
+Though that is true, it is also about the storage costs of data.
+Important data can be stored on-premises as well as on the cloud, the latter being the flexible option.
+But do you need to store and everything?

 According to a whitepaper released by Meta Group, when the volume of data increases, parts of data start looking unnecessary.
 Further, it states that only that volume of data should be retained which the businesses intend to use.
 Other data may be discarded or if the businesses are reluctant to let go of “supposedly non-important data”, they can be dumped on unused computer devices and even on tapes so that businesses do not have to pay for storing such data.

 I used “supposedly unimportant data” because I too believe that data of any type can be required by any business in the future – sooner or later – and thus it needs to be kept for a good amount of time before you know that the data is indeed non-important.
 Personally, I dump older data to hard disks from yesteryears and sometimes on DVDs.
 The main computers and cloud storage contain the data that I consider important and know that I will be using.
 Among this data too, there is a use-once kind of data that may end up on an old HDD after few years.
 The above example is just for your understanding.
 It won’t fit the description of Big Data as the amount is pretty less compared to what the enterprises perceive as Big Data.